guzhaoyuan/android-bluetooth/README.md

 # android-bluetooth
-android bluetooth connect with arduino and control it's led
+android bluetooth connect with arduino and control its led